shivshankardayal/Kunjika/Features.rst

 12. Making questions favorite for one user.
 13. Search on question title/contents using Google's custom search.
 Note that crawler crawls depending upon activity so new stuff wont reflect immediately.
-14. Simple tags display(allow editing excerpt).
+14. Simple tags display.(Allow editing of excerpt)
 15. Users page.
 16. Simple count of questions, answers, tags and users.
 17. Popular tags display on main page in side bar.